LoyolaChicagoBooks/introcs-csharp/rst/lab-number-game.rst

 #.
 For now set an ``int`` variable ``big`` to 100.
 We will make sure
    the secret number is less than ``big``.

 #.
-Have the program print
+Have the Game function print
    "In this game you guess a positive number less than 100."
    For future use it is best if you have the printing statement reference the variable ``big``, rather than the literal ``100``.